-(Sovernance Disclosure Requirements Commentary expertise and a strategic area of interest to the Fund or expertise in the financial marketplace, with the ability to devote the time and willingness to serve are preferred candidates.
+Sovernance Disclosure Requirements Commentary expertise and a strategic area of interest to the Fund or expertise in the financial marketplace, with the ability to devote the time and willingness to serve are preferred candidates.
 Candidates are put forth to the Board and subsequently the Unitholders for appointment.
 7. Compensation a) Describe the process by which the Board determines the compensation for the issuer's trustees and officers.
 See "Compensation Discussion & Analysis" in the Information Circular. b) Disclose whether or not the Board has a compensation committee composed entirely of independent trustees.
 If the Board does not have a compensation committee composed entirely of independent trustees, describe what steps the Board takes to ensure an objective process for determining such compensation.
 The Compensation Committee is composed of three independent trustees. c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
 See "Compensation Discussion & Analysis" in the Information Circular. d) If a compensation consultant or advisor has, at any time since the beginning of the issuer's most recently completed financial year, been retained to assist in determining compensation for any of the issuer's trustees and officers, disclose the identity of the consultant or advisor and briefly summarize the mandate for which they have been retained.
 If the consultant or advisor has been retained to perform any other work for the issuer, state that fact and briefly describe the nature of the work.
-During 2013 the Compensation Committee engaged People First HR Services to assist with senior management compensation.
-The engagement began on December 5, 2013 and continued until December 29, 2013.
-People First HR Services has not provided any other compensation services to the Fund.
+During 2014 the Compensation Committee engaged Meridian Compensation Partners to provide a benchmarking review of its senior executive and Board of Trustees' compensation.
+It also was engaged to provide the design of a compensation program for executives.
+Meridian Compensation Partners has not provided any other compensation services to the Fund.
 8. Other Board Committees - If the Board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
 The Board has a Governance and Nomination Committee whose functions are described elsewhere in this chart.
 9. Assessments - Disclose whether or not the Board, its committees and individual trustees are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If An annual survey is used to self-assess the Board, its committees and individual trustees.
 The process is managed by the Governance and Nomination Committee who review the results and report back to the Board.
 Issues raised through this process are evaluated by the Governance and Nomination Committee.